 Does that make sense to you?
 Is that what you see in the text, too (now that I’ve pointed it out)?

 I believe this is a more fruitful paradigm for approaching the relevant texts about the benefits of the cross.
-I plan to explore these in more depth in future blogs and in my proposed Believer’s Systematic Theology.
+I plan to explore these in more depth in a future book.
 Perhaps, like me, you’re beginning to realize the typical Calvinist and Arminian debates about the atonement are too limited.